matpalm/yahoo_lda_utils/README.md

     $ cat documents
     primary_id secondary_id token token token ...

-To do a simple normalisation (downcase and remove all tokens with len < 3 and without at least one alpha numeric)
+To do a simple normalisation (downcase and remove all tokens with len < 3 and without at least one alpha numeric) use `lda_prep`

     $ cat documents | bin/lda_prep > documents.normalised